johnbillion/wp-json-schemas/CONTRIBUTING.md

 * Remove the `context` and `required` properties from each property as these are not valid JSON schema properties.
 * Rename any `readonly` properties to `readOnly`.
 * Add `additionalProperties` information to any `object` properties as appropriate.
-* During testing, the root `additionalProperties` property should be set to `true` to ensure all properties are present in the schema, but it should be removed for the final schema so that custom fields added with `register_rest_field()` can be accessed.
+* During testing, the root `additionalProperties` property should be set to `false` to ensure all properties are present in the schema, but it should be removed for the final schema so that custom fields added with `register_rest_field()` can be accessed.
 * Cross-reference the properties with those in the `get_item_schema()` method of the controller class.
 There may be properties that are conditionally added.
 Add them to the schema if so.
 * Add the schema to the `REST_API` property in the root `schema.json` using a `$ref` to the schema file.
-* In `tests/mu-plugins/mu-plugin.php` add a new `json-dump` command for the new endpoint
+* In `tests/output` create a file for the new object type
-  - Start by copy-pasting an existing command such as the `json-dump post` one for `/wp/v2/posts`
+  - Start by copy-pasting an existing file such as `post.php` which is for `/wp/v2/posts`
-  - The command should perform a REST API request to the endpoint and pass the result to the `save()` function which saves it as JSON during the tests
+  - The command should perform a REST API request to the endpoint and pass the result to the `save_rest_array()` function which saves it as JSON during the tests
 * In `package.json` add a new `"test-{object-type}"` entry to `scripts` if one doesn't already exist.
 * In `composer.json` add two entries to the `test` script if one doesn't already exist:
   - `"wp json-dump {object-type}"`